DanielCalvo/studies/Terraform/TerraformAssociateCertification/StudyGuide/study_notes.md

 - Structural types
     - object(...)
     - tuple(...)
-- TODO: Write some config with these if you're feeling like it

 #### 066. Built in functions help transform and combine values
 - https://www.terraform.io/docs/configuration/functions.html
 - <FUNCTION NAME>(<ARGUMENT 1>, <ARGUMENT 2>)
-- There are a lot of them: numerical, string, collection, encoding, filesystem, data & time, hash & cryptop, IP Network and Type conversions
+- There are a lot of them: numerical, string, collection, encoding, filesystem, data & time, hash & crypto, IP Network and Type conversions
-- TODO: Have a look at the most interesting ones

 #### 067. Dynamic blocks allow you to construct nested expressions within certain configuration blocks
 - https://www.terraform.io/docs/configuration/expressions.html#dynamic-blocks
 - A dynamic block acts much like a for expression, but produces nested blocks for each element of that complex value
 - In theory it looks nice, but I couldn't make it work, the docs were confusing apparently :(
-- TODO: Actually try again at a later date

 #### 068. Vault Provider for Terraform
 - https://www.terraform.io/docs/providers/vault/index.html